chaostoolkit/chaostoolkit/README.md

 The Chaos Toolkit plays the experiment description that you provide to it.
 Experiments are made up of probes and actions (to vary real-world events during an experiment).
-We are always looking for community contribution and ideas around what probes and actions you might need as you integrate chaos experiments through the Chaos Toolkit, into your own unique context and evironment.
+We are always looking for community contribution and ideas around what probes and actions you might need as you integrate chaos experiments through the Chaos Toolkit, into your own unique context and environment.

 If you have an idea for a new set of probes and actions that you'd like to share, please first consider raising a ticket or even joining our community slack to suggest your idea.